Organisation: Scottish Crannog Centre

 – A can-do attitude and ability to take and build on feedback to grow and develop.

-– Serve food and drinks and deliver information about the Crannog Centre to people of all ages, abilities and backgrounds, as part of our mission to welcome anyone who comes to visit us.
+– Deliver information about Crannogs and prehistory to people of all ages, abilities and backgrounds, as part of our mission to welcome anyone who comes to visit us.

-– Lead on hygiene standards, responsible for the cleaning and general upkeep of the café and kitchen areas.
+– Assist with the cleaning and general upkeep of the museum site.

-– Be creative!!
-We need your ideas and passion to help shape the food and drink on offer, and the visitor experience of the new café and museum, working with our Director of Operations.
+– Help shape the tour structure and visitor experience of the new museum, working with our Director of Operations.

 – Work flexible hours, such as extended hours in the summer and shorter hours in the winter, including weekend and evening work.

-Please apply with a copy of your CV and a supporting letter outlining your experience to date in this field and why you are the best person for the role to Museum Director Mike Benson. email@example.com.
+Please apply with a copy of your cv and a supporting letter outlining your experience to date in this field and why you are the best person for the role to Museum Director Mike Benson. mikeb@crannog,co.uk.

 If you have any questions regarding a disability or health concern, please be aware we are a Disability Confident Leader, and will do our very best to support you.
 If you would like to speak to someone before submitting an application, send an email to Rachel Backshall – firstname.lastname@example.org